tward-3/BESABatchMonitor/README.md

 pwsh BESABatchMonitor.ps1
 ```

 The script will then check your log file every 10 seconds.
-Once the Batch.txt is updated, which means that the batch has stopped either due to a crash or the batch was finished, the AWS SNS will send an email notifying you that your batch has stopped.
+Once the Batch.txt is updated (which means that the batch has stopped either due to a crash or because it was successfully completed), the AWS SNS will send an email notifying you that your batch has stopped.